arijsdijk/powerapps-svg-converter-extension/README.md

 2. Make sure the "Upload SVG" tab is selected
 3. Click "Choose File" and select an SVG file from your computer
 4. The preview and converted code will appear automatically
-5. Click "Copy to Clipboard" to copy the PowerApps-compatible code
+5. Click "Copy to Clipboard" to copy the PowerApps-compatible code, or click "Copy YAML" to copy in YAML format

 ### Paste SVG Code